Our Ironclad Guarantee

 This file contains (1) a student workbook in PDF format with learning aids like chapter objectives, summary points, and projects, and (2) the files you need to do the projects.
 Although these materials are designed primarily for students or trainees who are using this book for a class, they can also be used for self-study.

-Self-extracting Zip file (504Kb) Download Now
+Exe file for Windows (504Kb) Download Now

 This download contains the files for the data and programs in the book.
 The programs include report-preparation programs, file update and maintenance programs, and query programs that are typical of the types of programs you'll develop every day on the job.
 This download also contains a Readme document that summarizes what programs are included and how they relate to the chapters in the book.

-Self-extracting Zip file (80Kb) Download Now
+Exe file for Windows (80Kb) Download Now

 On this page, we'll be posting answers to the questions that come up most often about this book.
 So if you have any questions that you haven't found answered here at our site, please e-mail us.
 Thanks!